rebryant/pgpbs-artifact/README.txt

    wget http://www.cs.cmu.edu/~bryant/download/pgpbs-artifact.zip
    unzip pgpbs-artifact.zip

-Once downloaded, the two demonstrations can be run as:
+Once downloaded, the demonstration can be run as:

    cd pgpbs-artifact
    make run

-When running the benchmarks, a lot of stuff gets printed, but the final summary information is saved in files cardinality-results.txt and parity-results.txt in the top-level directory.
+When running the benchmarks, a lot of stuff gets printed, but the final summary information is saved in file results-pgpbs.txt in the top-level directory.
 More information about the benchmarks is included in the README files for the two benchmark classes.
 See the included file "artifact-documentation.pdf" for more information about the benchmarks and how to interpret the results.

-3. Makefile options:
+3. Other Makefile options:

 install:
   Compiles the LRAT checker.
 No other installation steps are